 12-ish Theories and 9 Bright Ideas for HR

-For the HR profession, I’m calling upon people analytics and better people systems as two very direct ways in which we can influence a line of sight between HR strategy and the organisational performance.
+For the HR profession, I’m labelling people analytics and better people systems as two very direct ways in which we can influence a line of sight between HR strategy and organisational performance.
 The 12 theories that different kinds of experts tend to expound I think suggest there are viable action points at all levels.
-I give you 9 immediate ways in which you can do that.
+I give you nine immediate ways in which you can do that.

-The topic’s a hefty one, but I trust the paper is an easy read.
-I know that I learned a lot in the research.
+The topic is a hefty one, but I trust that the paper is an easy read.
+I know that I learned a lot from the research.
 I hope you do too.

 Click here to Download the White Paper